Was There An Iron Infusion Lawsuit Against Injectafer?

-Yes, Injectafer lawsuit cases are currently being reviewed.
-Evidence shows that the iron infusions have been linked to a shockingly high rate of users developing dangerous drops in blood phosphate levels.
-This may result in a serious and potentially life-threatening condition known as symptomatic hypophosphatemia (HPP), causing users to experience:
+Yes, Injectafer lawsuits were previously pursued.
+Evidence had shown that the iron infusions were linked to a high rate of users developing dangerous drops in blood phosphate levels.
+This might have resulted in a serious and potentially life-threatening condition known as symptomatic hypophosphatemia (HPP), causing users to experience:

 • Severe Fatigue